 Horner Automation Cscape version 10.0 (10.0.415.2) SP1 is vulnerable to an out-of-bounds read vulnerability that could allow an attacker to disclose information and execute arbitrary code on affected installations of Cscape.

-IrfanView DXF File Parsing Out-Of-Bounds Read Remote Code Execution Vulnerability.
-This vulnerability allows remote attackers to execute arbitrary code on affected installations of IrfanView.
+Bentley MicroStation CONNECT 10.16.0.80 J2K File Parsing Out-Of-Bounds Read Remote Code Execution Vulnerability.
+This vulnerability allows remote attackers to execute arbitrary code on affected installations of Bentley MicroStation CONNECT.
 User interaction is required to exploit this vulnerability in that the target must visit a malicious page or open a malicious file.
-The specific flaw exists within the parsing of DXF files.
-The issue results from the lack of proper validation of user-supplied data, which can result in a read past the end of an allocated buffer.
+The specific flaw exists within the parsing of J2K images.
+Crafted data in a J2K image can trigger a read past the end of an allocated buffer.
 An attacker can leverage this vulnerability to execute code in the context of the current process.
-Was ZDI-CAN-24873.
+Was ZDI-CAN-15408.